nikhilkarve/Customer-Data-Analysis/README.md

 ## Modeling Data for RFM Analysis.
 RFM Data
-- Dividing the RFM data in quantiles and assign values to the customers between 1 to 4 for all the three sections by comparing values to the quantiles.
+- Dividing the RFM data in quantiles and assigning values to the customers between 1 to 4 for all the three sections by comparing values to the quantiles.
 Here 4 will be the highest and 1 will be the lowest.
+-
 ![alt](https://github.com/nikhilkarve/Customer-Data-Analysis/blob/main/dataframes/rf_model.jpeg)

 - Champions are your best customers, who bought most recently, most often, and are heavy spenders.
 Reward these customers.
 They can become early adopters for new products and will help promote your brand.